xieyuheng/inner/note/type-theory/report-on-the-little-typer/1--the-more-things-change-the-more-they-stay-the-same.md

 Expressions that describe other expressions are called types.

+Xie: When we can say "x is P", that means "P" describe "x". or in our language "the P x" is the same as "x is P".

 This definition of type is very simple, with a leading question, it is even more natural.